-Who uses online shopping the most?
+Who buys online the most?

 When it comes to the specific age group that places online orders the most, millennials definitely take the cake.
 This is because they are at the interception of being tech-savvy enough to buy online (compared to baby boomers) and have a higher average income than their younger counterparts.
 As the purchasing power structure of the global demographics shifts, we might start seeing more of Gen Z-dominated ecommerce.